You may be in a time right now where the interior floors in your home begin to wear out of their sheen or look outdated.

-Two Types of Staining
+Two Types Of Staining

-Now, there are two known methods for stained concrete.
-First is the water-based staining.
 As it suggests, the carrier of the stain or the coloring agent is water.
 With this process, the stained patterns look warm, deep, and vibrant compared to acid-stained.

-Next, acid staining uses an acid solution to carry the staining agent on the concrete.
+It uses an acid solution to carry the staining agent on the concrete.
 In contrast, the acid creates a washed effect.
 The stained patterns make cloudy or hazy smudges of light stain on the concrete.

 Benefits of Acid Stain on Interior Flooring